Global Schools Partnership and our Full International Schools Award

 Crowdys Hill School and David Livingstone High School have also been involved in teacher exchanges and reciprocal visits between the two schools.
 Members of staff have experienced different ways of living, working in schools, and have learned from and about each other.

-Crowdys Hill School ran two very successful Zambian themed days in 2013 culminating, on the third day with a special assembly celebrating students’ achievements and the Zambian culture.
+Crowdys Hill School ran two very successful Zambian themed days culminating, on the third day with a special assembly celebrating students’ achievements and the Zambian culture.
 The days incorporated learning activities across the school curriculum including dance, food, sport, maths, literacy with many opportunities for fun.
-In 12016 we held another successful Zambian morning which included drama, art, enrichment and PE included Zambian themed exercies.
+We held a Zambian morning which included drama, art, enrichment and PE included Zambian themed exercies.
 Work continues and is now embedded in many subject areas including Geography/Drama/Art/ICT and includes aspects of the Zambian language/people/culture and customs.

 Many thanks to members of the Zambian community who supported Crowdys Hill school throughout our Global Partnership and these very successful themed days.
 Both staff and students have learnt a great deal.